-The center recently received a very special endowed gift Mosafer Centennial Fund for Near Eastern Scholars, to support student conference and research travel.
+The center recently received a very special endowed gift, the Mosafer Centennial Fund for Near Eastern Scholars, to support conference and research travel.

 Funding awarded for research and travel supporting interdisciplinary studies of the Middle East and North Africa.